 If you are in your home country, transfer requests can be made through your Ministry of Labour.
 If you want to request a transfer while you’re in Canada, you must contact your liaison officer.
 Unfortunately, any transfer requests made in Canada must be approved by your current employer.

 There are a number of Employment Insurance (EI) benefits - including sickness/injury, parental, and caregiving.
 All require you to be unable to work and to have a valid Social Insurance Number (SIN).
 Because of your temporary status, your SIN expires along with your work permit, so you may not be eligible for EI depending on the length of your contract.
 Most benefits require you to be in Canada and not working to qualify.

 There are limited options to make official complaints safely.
-Depending on the issue, you may be able to file complaints anonymously.
 We can support you to raise your concerns in other ways, and by joining with other workers to make change.
 Together we are uniting to win permanent status for all, so that we can have the power to speak up and protect ourselves!

 There are many other workers in the same situation who shared their story with us.
 Share your experience here with this private and confidential form: https://migrantworkersalliance.org/not-called-back (Tap the blue letters)